-9. A first critical element that has been added in the new process is introduction of targeted and result oriented stakeholder consultation process by the departments.
-Stakeholder consultations will help the departments in designing transparent, well-targeted and coherent framework on which to design their ADP by identifying key initiatives that will serve the strategic needs and priorities of the sector.
-It is expected that the Departments consult widely to discuss their overarching policy objectives and be as open and transparent about the constraints faced in a public-sector system.
-The departments should aim to get solid feedback and input from stakeholders so that they are able to refine their policy objectives and targets and identify clear intervention areas where public funding is necessary i.e. market failures exist.
+9. Last year all Departments were encouraged to include stakeholder consultation to design the ADP formulation process.
+Whereas its purpose was to make formulate and design transparent, well-targeted and coherent framework for ADP formulation through identification of key initiatives especially those that are according to the strategic needs and priorities of the sector.
+Stakeholder consultation was introduced so that Departments could openly and widely discuss their policy objectives and constraints faced in a public-sector system and will be in a position to refine their policy objectives and targets and identify clear intervention areas where public funding is necessary i.e. market failures exist, for this stakeholders solid feedback and input was proved to be of great significance.
+Keeping in view the benefits achieved last year, this year the process of stakeholder consultation is again considered for the formulation of ADP 2020-21.
 In order to make Stakeholder consultation useful it is necessary that some overarching guiding principles and good practices are followed.
 In order to help the departments P&D Board has developed some key steps that should be followed in conducting these consultations (Annex-I).
 Additionally, the departments are encouraged to use short term technical resource to conduct short technical studies that can help generate relevant research and evidence and also support the stakeholder consultations.